Home » Soups & Stews » Traditional Scotch Broth

 This post may contain affiliate links.
 See my disclosure policy.

-The quintessential Scottish dish for centuries, Scotch Broth is rich, robust, and flavorful and represents everything that is good about rustic home cooking.
-Packed with nutrient-dense veggies, grains, and lamb, this dish is that will both nourish your body and comfort your soul!
+The quintessential Scottish dish for centuries, Scotch Broth soup is rich, robust, flavorful, and represents everything that is so good about rustic home cooking.
+Packed with vibrant vegetables, tender barley, split peas, and fork-tender lamb, this hearty and delicious Scotch Broth recipe will nourish both body and soul!

 scotch broth recipe authentic traditional soup stew